 Observance: August through early October

-Lamentably, many elections are decided by unbelievers because Christians fail to become involved in the political life of their communities, state, and nation.
-Often, many Christians and unbelievers alike take the position that there should be a separation of the Church from political interests.
-But in siding with the liberal cause, they deny Jesus Christ His rightful rule over the world.
-As the Apostle Paul began to close his letter to the Christians in the city of Rome, he penned the following benediction:
+During election cycles Christians should become actively involved in the political process.
+Unbelievers decide many elections simply because Christians refuse to be troubled by the simple process that is required to become politically active.
+Some of these same individuals contend that there should be a separation of the Church from political interests.
+But in siding with the liberal cause, they deny Jesus Christ his rightful rule over the world.
+As the Apostle Paul began to close his letter to the Christians in the city of Rome, he penned the following benediction, expressing his political teaching:

 Observance: Begins first Sunday in September

 Robert Raikes is often credited with having started the Sunday School movement, but it was British Methodist Hannah Ball, a native of High Wycombe in Buckinghamshire, England, who was the first to initiate a Sunday school in 1769.

 Christian homes are provided with an example of the necessity of Christian education in the institution of the Sunday school in local churches.
 Most churches begin a new Sunday School year on the first Sunday in September which continues throughout the year on a quarterly basis (September, December, March, and June).
 Christian homes should recognize the need to establish the discipline of Christian education, allowing the Sunday school in the local church to remind Christian homes of this important discipline.
 Allow the beginning of this month to remind you of the need to develop Christian education in your heart and home throughout the year, and develop a plan for Christian education that enriches both the individual and family!Read our article about the importance of Christian education in early America!